mkottala9-arch/eks-observable-platform/README.md

 ## What the Experiments Demonstrated

-- `OOMKilled` and kubelet eviction are different failure paths
+- An unbounded memory workload can end in either `OOMKilled` or kubelet eviction, depending on whether the container or node-level protection reacts first
 - Resource limits can contain a memory failure before it consumes the node
 - A pod can remain `Running` and `Ready` while the application serves errors
 - Application metrics are required for failures that Kubernetes object health cannot see